trainML/stable-diffusion-training-example/README.md

 trainml dataset rename "Job - DreamBooth Regularization Image Generation" "regularization-data"
 ```

 > The diffusers dreambooth script can actually generate the regularization images as part of its training run.
-However, we demonstrate how to generate and attach these independently so that they can be reuses across training runs.
-This way, if you want to train different models for different doys, you can reuse the same "dog" regularization dataset to avoid having to regenerate it each time.
+However, we demonstrate how to generate and attach these independently so that they can be reused across training runs.
+This way, if you want to train different models for different dogs, you can reuse the same "dog" regularization dataset to avoid having to regenerate it each time.

 ## Train Custom Checkpoint